msingh384/AI-Powered-Semantic-Quote-Finder/README.md

 # AI-Powered Semantic Quote Finder

 This project is a Python-based semantic search engine that finds quotes based on their meaning, not just keywords.
-It uses a SentenceTransformer model to convert a large database of quotes into vector embeddings and leverages FAISS (Facebook AI Similarity Search) for high-speed similarity search.
+It uses a SentenceTransformer model to convert a large database of quotes into vector embeddings and leverages FAISS (Facebook AI Similarity Search) for high-speed similarity search!

 ## Features